Himalayan Climate Data

 The impacts of climate change are intensifying across the Himalayan region, creating new patterns of risk and vulnerability that intersect with other chronic socio-environmental problems and injustices.
 In recent years, increasing scientific and policy attention has prompted a surge of climate-related research and analysis, which has led to a variety of new data sets, models, toolkits, information portals, and knowledge products.
 This expansion of available data is encouraging given chronic struggles with data scarcity in the Himalayan, and can support new forms of evidence-based decision making and policy.
 At the same time, it is becoming increasingly clear that, by themselves, more data and better models will not resolve the social, political, and epistemological challenges at the core of climate change.
 What kinds of climate change data might support new efforts to build more just climate futures?

-The design of data systems and information infrastructures shape the ways climate change problems are understood and prioritized, as well as whose stories get told.
 Uneven and unjust patterns of climate change vulnerability are also a product of historical and intersecting patterns of social and political inequality which have excluded certain groups from processes of knowledge production and decision making.
-How can we develop more equitable and inclusive ways of producing and interpreting climate change data?
-What lessons can we learn in the Himalayan region that can inspire and inform climate data management and climate action in other parts of the world?

 An Unconventional Format